The Sovereign #iwill Fund 1.0 Grants

 Young Gloucestershire’s Community Action Projects received £7,497.

-Young Gloucestershire will engage at least 84 NEET young people aged 16-20-years-old in a variety of youth social action projects through their 12 week into-work project.
-7 groups will complete youth-led community action projects which are shaped by the young people to choose their challenge, risk assess, plan and present the idea to the committee before delivering their proposed project.
+Seven groups completed youth-led community action projects, which were shaped by the young people who chose their challenge, risk assessed, planned and presented the idea to the committee before delivering their proposed project.

-A total of 34 youth-focused community groups and charities applied for the first round of Sovereign #iwill Fund grants.
+A total of 34 youth-focused community groups and charities applied for the first round of SNG #iwill Fund grants.
 In September 2022, 12 projects were awarded a share of almost £100,000.

 Find out about the funded projects